coreassistance/ssfsb/readme.markdown

 The default size of this Status Board panel is 4 by 4 tiles.
 The panel can be adjusted to between 4 and 16 tiles wide within Status Board.

 ## History

+### 1.2

+- The "Data is XX seconds old." line will now turn red if the data being displayed is *too* old, which helps you know at a glance if a server is having connectivity or responsiveness issues.

 ### 1.1